Shop to support our mission!

 The Impact of Gifts:

-Donations and contributions from individuals, families, churches, foundations, businesses, corporations and other generous donors provides financial assistance for families who face “Quality of Life” challenges that others take for granted including but not limited to assisting with rent, sending children to summer camp, paying food and utility expenses, and other quality of life issues that take for granted.
-This is the reason why socio-economic support is essential in helping persons and families affected by an autism spectrum disorder in having a better quality of life and a better tomorrow.
+Donations and contributions from individuals, families, churches, foundations, businesses, corporations and other generous donors provides financial assistance for families who face “Quality of Life” challenges that others take for granted including but not limited to assisting with rent, sending children to summer camp, paying food and utility expenses, and more.
+This is the reason why socio-economic support is essential in creating a world where everyone in the Autism community is connected to the support they need, when they need it.
 An amount of $120.00 annually per child (or $10.00 a month) can make can make a significant difference.

 We are actively building connections with businesses, schools, government and churches to provide resources to families in need across South Carolina.
 If you need help in your home or would like to help, please contact us!
 We cannot wait to hear from you!